Education Abroad Program open house showcases travel-study opportunities around the world

 Image

-Education Abroad Students picture at the Roman Baths in England
+Education Abroad Students pictured at the Roman Baths in England

-EAP students visit the Roman Baths in England
+UC Santa Barbara EAP students at the Roman Baths in England

 Each year, upward of 1200 UC Santa Barbara students set off around the globe to expand their world view as they accumulate academic credit toward graduation.
 Such is the appeal of studying tropical botany in Costa Rica, public health in Botswana, monument conservation in Scotland, marine biology in Australia or cutting-edge engineering in Tokyo — just to name a handful of destinations offered by the Education Abroad Program (EAP).